arthurkahwa/UseCases/iOS/README.md

 # iOS SwiftUI Use Cases

+## JWT Demo
+Demonstrates using JWT to authenticate an iOS User and give them access to restricted resources.
+Uses:
+* REST service in ```express.js```
+* Swift actors
+* MapKit in SwiftUI

+## Universal Blogger
+The moving parts of a simple blogging app
+* SpringBoot Backend providing REST function
+* SwiftUI front end

 ## async-await with JSONDecoder
 A demonstration of asynchronous network calls using:
 * _*async - await*_ pattern